afarran/swm2m_vms_tests/Infrastructure/readme.md

   if enabled then
     return true
   end
-  return "Unibox is not installed!" end
+  return "HelmPanel is not installed!" end